hxddad/york-swe-edge/docs/index.md

 Next, I'll categorize these answers using the following:

-- S-tier: Very useful, doesn't matter how difficult the class is.
+- S-tier: Very useful, ignoring difficulty.
-- A-tier: Useful in general and easy.
+- A-tier: Useful and easy.
-- B-tier: Useful for specific fields, but takes effort.
+- B-tier: Useful but takes effort.
 - C-tier: Useless but nice to know, also easy.
 - D-tier: Useless but nice to know, takes effort.
 - F-tier: Very Useless and difficult that makes you cry.

+My tiers list is based on my experience and opinion, so take it with a grain of salt!
+This list assumes a student who graduated from an Ontario high school, having completed the required high school classes (Advanced Functions, Calculus & Vectors, 4U Physics, Chemistry and English) and know basic coding.
+I did this because most engineering students are domestic with the knowledge of the province's educational curriculum.
+Moreover, some students come from various educational backgrounds, so it's inefficient to rank these classes based on everybody.
+For instance, if you came from an Ontario high school, then you probably have taken MCV4U (Calculus & Vectors), which does not cover integral calculus.
+However, there are those who come from abroad and have taken integral calculus in high school.

 ## GitHub Repo